-Fall Orientation is a week of engaging programming which takes place on the first week of September.
-By participating in Fall Orientation, students have the ability to become familiar with the campus, participate in exciting activities including a concert, performances, and team activities, to name a few.
-It allows for a successful transition into university and fosters new relationships among participants before the start of classes.
-Fall Orientation provides students with the opportunity to engage with upper year students who can guide them in the right direction based on their experiences.
+Fall Orientation is a week of engaging programming for new students.
+By participating in Fall Orientation, undergraduate students will have the ability to become familiar with the Carleton community and participate in exciting activities.
+It provides for a successful transition into university and fosters new relationships among participants before the start of classes.
+Fall Orientation provides student volunteers who can guide first-year undergraduate students in the right direction based on their experiences.

 - When does Fall Orientation take place?